IRL2/esencia/README.md

 - For Linux Visual Studio Code (min 1.80) open `esencia.code-workspace`
 - For macOS Xcode (14.1 or newer) open `esencia.xcode-project`:
 - Or just run `make` from the terminal
+*Release mode gives better performance.

-3. Play whith the rest of the parameters.
-[See the wiki](https://github.com/IRL2/esencia/wiki)
+3. Play whith the gui parameters [See the wiki](https://github.com/IRL2/esencia/wiki).
+   - Currently the simulation runs on CPU so its limited to 200 particles.